Courseiva

 0 output buffer failures, 0 output buffers swapped out

 An engineer is deploying a new Cisco Catalyst 9300 switch in a campus wiring closet.
 The uplink to the distribution switch uses a 1000BASE-LX SFP module.
-After connecting the fiber, the interface shows 'up/up' but the engineer notices that the 'input errors' counter is incrementing rapidly.
-There are no CRC errors, but many 'runts' and 'giants' are reported.
+After connecting the fiber, the interface shows 'up/up' but the engineer notices that the 'input errors' counter is incrementing rapidly, with many CRC errors, runts, and giants being reported.
 What is the most likely cause of these input errors?

 Answer choices